 Some preservatives are safer than others, and some are more effective than others.
 That’s a good reason to research them all and figure out which ones will work for you and the products you’re making.
 The Environmental Working Group’s Skin Deep database is a great place to research the safety of different preservatives.
 I also encourage you to read everything about the preservative from the supplier to determine if it will work in your products.
 Effective pH range and solubility are important things to consider.

 NeoDefend™, NataPres ™, GeoGard ECT ™, and Leucidal are going to be the safest looking preservatives you’ll research, but unfortunately, from what I can tell, they aren’t the best choices.
 NeoDefend™ can’t be used with Vitamin C products and the final pH must be below 5.
-NataPres ™ and Leucidal are not true broad spectrum preservatives and require secondary preservatives to ensure efficacy.
+NataPres ™ is not true broad spectrum preservatives and requires a secondary preservatives to ensure efficacy.
 For people like you and me, working out of our homes or shops attached to our homes, these preservatives are difficult to use reliably and safely.
 I’m skeptical about the efficacy of Leucidal after reading it’s package insert.

 How much do I need to use?

 Each preservative will have a different recommended usage rates, which you should get from the supplier.